 Building a full diamond interchange at CTH A would increase the traffic on CTH A on both sides of USH 41 when compared to the no build alternate.
-The urban design class would be 4 on both sides of USH 41.
+The urban design class on CTH A would be 4 on both sides of USH 41.
 Exhibit B-3, B-6, and C-3 show the current and projected traffic for this alternate.

-Under this alternate CTH A south of USH 41 would exceed capacity in the year 2000.
-Based on the \$2,000,000 reconstruction cost, moving up the reconstruction date by eleven years results in a \$410,000 cost when compared to the no interchange alternate.
+Under this alternate, CTH A south of USH 41 would exceed capacity in the year 2000.
+Based on the \$2,000,000 reconstruction cost, moving up the reconstruction date results in a \$60,000 cost when compared to the no interchange alternate.

 As with the partial interchange alternate, the stop sign controlled south intersection with CTH JJ would have to be signalized at the time of construction of the full interchange.
-A signalized intersection in the year 2000 would function at a level of service a LOS "B" in the year 2000 and a LOS "C" in the year 2020 without a left turn lane on CTH A. The construction of a left turn lane on CTH A would not be warranted.
-This alternate reduces the traffic on CTH JJ to the east by about one third, because traffic along CTH A wishing to head east or north on USH 41 would not have to make a jog on CTH JJ to access USH 41 at STH 47.
+A signalized intersection in the year 2000 would function at a level of service a LOS "B" and a LOS "C" in the year 2020 without a left turn lane on CTH A. The construction of a left turn lane on CTH A would not be warranted.
+This alternate reduces the traffic on CTH JJ to the east by about one third, because traffic along CTH A destined for northbound USH 41 would not have to make a jog on CTH JJ to access USH 41 at STH 47.

-The north CTH JJ intersection with CTH A would be at a LOS "B" in year 2000 and a LOS "C" in the year 2020 with a stop sign on CTH JJ.
+The north CTH JJ intersection with CTH A would function at a LOS "B" in year 2000 and a LOS "C" in the year 2020 with a stop sign control on CTH JJ.
 These levels of service are the same as for the partial interchange alternate.

 North of USH 41, the traffic on CTH A for a full interchange increases about 10 percent when compared to the partial interchange alternate with a similar reduction in traffic on STH 47.
-As with the partial interchange alternate, the increase in pavement structure for the first three miles of CTH A north of USH 41 would be offset by a similar reduction in pavement structure on STH 47.
-For the next five mile segment which was completed in 1996, the traffic will increase 30 percent when compared to the no interchange alternate and 10% when compared to the partial interchange alternate.
+The increase in pavement structure for the first three miles of CTH A north of USH 41 would cost an additional \$90,000 when compared to the no interchange alternate.
+For the next five mile segment which was completed in 1996, the traffic will increase 30 percent when compared to the no interchange alternate.
 An overlay of one and one half inches at a cost of \$350,000.00 should compensate for the increase in traffic.